Beavercreek, Ohio

-Beavercreek is the largest city in Greene County, Ohio, United States, and is the second-largest suburb of Dayton.
-The population was 46,549 at the 2020 census.
-It is part of Metro Dayton.
+Beavercreek is a city in Greene County, Ohio, United States.
+The population was 46,549 at the 2020 census, making it the largest city in the county and the second-largest suburb of Dayton.

 The Beavercreek area was settled in the early 1800s.
 A part of Beavercreek Township was incorporated and became the City of Beavercreek in February 1980.
 Many Beavercreek residents work at nearby Wright-Patterson Air Force Base.
-In terms of number of residents in an incorporated area, Beavercreek is third in the region behind Dayton and Kettering.
-The city features two golf courses and two shopping malls.
 In 2007, Beavercreek ranked 84th in Money's Top 100 places to live.